oleksiirude/FDF/README.md

 You can see all functional by pressing 'M' when open fdf.exe.

 You can find test maps in test_maps dir.
-Also, you can drow yout own.
+Also, you can drow your own.

 If you your system do not have mlx lib, you can inlude it (use stuff into mlx dir).